NickCharsley/CRUDyCucumber/README.md

 The final addition is to create the 'text' query and ensure it returned enough data to pass the cucumber tests.

+As part of this we also refactored the creation of test data.
+This involved making use of the loosely coupled data layer, and expanding it with the missing entity collections.

 N.B.
 In the articles between the Second and Third Steps Geertjan switches from the Derby Sample Database due to issues with saving.
 A later comment appears to indicate how to avoid this issue, so this is Continued with the customer database.